CVE-2021-36934 was patched on August 10, 2021. See the

 - Obtain a computer machine account, which can be used in a silver ticket attack.

-There is no patch for CVE-2021-36934 as of July 21, 2021.
-Microsoft has released workarounds for Windows 10 and 11 customers that mitigate the risk of immediate exploitation—we have reproduced these workarounds in the
+At time of writing, there was no patch for CVE-2021-36934, but a patch has been released as of August 10, 2021.
+Microsoft previously released workarounds for Windows 10 and 11 customers that mitigated the risk of immediate exploitation—we have updated the

-Mitigation Guidance section below.
-Please note that Windows customers must BOTH restrict access and delete shadow copies to prevent exploitation of CVE-2021-36934.
-We recommend applying the workarounds on an emergency basis.
+Mitigation Guidance section below to include both patch information and information on the original workarounds.
+Please note that Windows customers must BOTH patch and delete shadow copies to prevent exploitation of CVE-2021-36934.
+We recommend applying the patch as soon as possible.

 1. Restrict access to the contents of